gdwnldsKSC/qemu-msvc/ReadMe.md

 of the qemu-system-i386 project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.

-From a bash shell (or WSL) run
+From a bash shell (I use WSL for simplicity)
+Note: Python scripts currently require Python 2.x to run correctly.
+Note: trace-events requires modification currently, in function
+usb_host_set_interface(  modify interface to something else, such as intrface,
+exact modification doesn't matter.
+Just the first one in the function prototype
+This is due to a windows.h/msvc define somewhere.

+run:
 ./scripts/hxtool -h < qemu-options.hx > qemu-options.def
 ./scripts/hxtool -h < qemu-monitor.hx > qemu-monitor.h
-./scripts/xtool -h < hmp-commands.hx > hmp-commands.hx
 ./scripts/hxtool -h < hmp-commands.hx > hmp-commands.h
 ./scritps/hxtool -h < qemu-img-cmds.hx > qemu-img-cmds.h
+./scripts/hxtool -h < qmp-commands.hx > qmp-commands-old.h
+./scripts/hxtool -q < qmp-commands.hx > qmp-commands.txt
 ./scritps/tracetool --nop -c < trace-events > trace.c
 ./scripts/tracetool --nop -h < trace-events > trace.h
+python ./scripts/qapi-types.py -o . < qapi-schema.json
+python ./scripts/qapi-visit.py -o . < qapi-schema.json
+python ./scripts/qapi-commands.py -o . < qapi-schema.json

 Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that
 header instead of declaring all the enum and help files in source to allow them